CodeSh/getsys/README.md

 ## Detect package by system

-This is a alpha repository (script bash) to get the system and install/remove any package detecting the system or dib.
+This is a repository (script bash  v1.0) to get the system and install/remove any package detecting the system or dib.

 ## ¿Why use this?